MintuJohnsontj/Django/README.md

    'django.middleware.clickjacking.XFrameOptionsMiddleware',
     )

+### Initiate Database

-Before launching your server, to access your Admin Interface, you need to initiate the database:
+Before launching our server, to access our Admin Interface, we need to initiate the database:

     $ python manage.py migrate